CWX-Development/cwx-main/general/osint.md

 ** A good thing is also finding the family members of the person.

 * Searchengine
-** Try typing in the name and the city in a searchengine like Google or Yahoo!.
-Probably you will find articles or where the person went to school.
+** Try typing in the name and the city in a searchengine like Google or Yahoo!
+** Probably you will find articles or where the person went to school.
+** With this information you can search more deeper and probably find out more.

 more coming soon...